 To understand these settings, the following links may be useful, otherwise you can use the browser's "help" option for more details.

 Cookie settings in Internet Explorer

-For third-party cookie settings, you can also visit the site: http://www.youronlinechoices.com.
+For third-party cookie settings, you can also visit the website: http://www.youronlinechoices.com.

-You can use your Ad Settings to manage your Google ads.
+You can use Ad Settings to manage your Google ads.

-You also have the option to manage cookies in your web browser or the ability to install the browser extension to opt out of Google Analytics.
+You also have the option to manage cookies in your web browser or install the browser extension to opt out of Google Analytics..